Simplified Employee Pension Plans Part 2: SEP Contributions & Distributions

 - IRS levy payment

 If no distributions are taken up until the age of 70.5, the required minimum distribution rule comes into play.
 The RMD amount is based on a calculation of age and value of the plan.
-The IRS provides a RMD calculator.

-After reading this article, I’m sure you have a better understand of what makes up a SEP plan and how they’re run.
+After reading this article, I’m sure you have a better understanding of what makes up a SEP plan and how they’re run.
 Maybe this helps spark your interest in establishing one, and you’re ready to start.
 Please feel free to contact Anders with any questions.